wpilibsuite/frc-docs/source/docs/software/wpilib-overview/new-for-2020.rst

 RobotBuilder
 ------------

+- Use individual includes instead of wpilib.h for C++
-- Add export of PWMSparkMax
+- Add export of PWMSparkMax, PWMTalonFX, PWMVenom
 - Extensions are now stored in ~/wpilib/2020/Robotbuilder/extensions

 Robot Characterization